-A lot of people are starting to add conservatories to their house, and rightfully so.
+A lot of people are starting to add conservatories to their house or upgrade their current conservatories, and rightfully so.
 They are beautiful and represent a room that can brighten your mood at any time.
 Conservatories add some extra space, and they’re also very light and versatile.

 CSM North East are approved installers of guardian roofs in Newcastle upon Tyne and share these expert insights.

 Summer and winter are already hard enough to go through due to extreme temperatures.
 Still, conservatories make it even harder during these seasons.

 Given that glass is a poor insulator, it lets too much heat inside during summer and leaks it out during winter.
 Because of that, it’s hard to stay in the conservatory during both of these seasons.

 However, there is a solution to this – it can be solved by improving the insulation value of the structure.
 This means you can add insulated curtains to reduce the heat transfer.
 It can also be done by adding a good and solid roof, as well as replacing some of the glass with an insulating material.

 Condensation is not uncommon, and considering the room is made from glass, it doesn’t come as a surprise.
 It is very annoying, especially considering it will also stain the glass, thus lead to more cleaning requirements.

 However, condensation can be avoided by having effective ventilation in place, and ventilation can be in form of air bricks or vents.
 Another solution would be closing the connecting doors, which can help the spread of water vapor inside the conservatory, thus preventing condensation.